-Let us not forget that these brand requirements are themselves driven by the EU regulations and the need to offer comfort and convenience to the consumer while meeting increasingly strict CSR targets.
-Ushakova understands how this meeting of minds impacts on product innovation.
+These brand requirements are themselves driven by EU regulations, and the need to offer comfort and convenience to the consumer, while meeting increasingly strict CSR targets.
+Ushakova understands how this meeting of minds impacts product innovation.

 "Consumers appreciate convenience and functionality, even if they do not always know what that entails from a design perspective.
-They just want what they buy to work, to be easy to use.
-So 'intuition' is a big buzz word in packaging at the moment, particularly in closures, as it's not about the 'why'...it's about the 'how'.
-Household name beverage brand customers are stepping up their focus group product testing and really just giving people different products to see how intuitive they are to open and to use.
-It's not about explaining or instructions; they just want to know how a consumer will use the product themselves - and if they like it "
+They just want what they buy to work, to be easy to use," she notes.

+"So 'intuition' is a big buzzword in packaging at the moment, particularly in closures, as it's not about the 'why' - it's about the 'how'.
+Household-name beverage brands are stepping up their focus group product testing and giving people different products to see how intuitive they are to open and to

+"It's not about explaining or instructions; they just want to know how a consumer will use the product themselves - and if they like it."

-Ushakova notes that consumer convenience and functionality is at the heart of intuition, with successful packaging needing to be easy to be 'understood' in terms of how to open right from the start, even though new formats can become 'more intuitive' as they're increasingly adopted by the market.
-She adds, "Trends that warrant packaging development in order to increase brand marketability and to deliver consumer value are worth watching.
-Studies show that consumers want more sustainable packaging but that they primarily want those environmental decisions to be taken by the brands themselves; recycling rates are not particularly impressive, so consumers clearly want to buy a more responsibly-packaged product.
-Tethered closures are an excellent example of this as the brands want to keep their customers happy; by keeping the closure connected to the bottle, it's far more environmentally responsible."
-Sustainability is certainly a trend that is, quite rightly, unlikely to go away, not least as it too is evident across the EU SUP Directive.
-In terms of closures, sustainability is impacted by the 'remain attached' regulation as well as the weight of the closure, although that is trickier as it needs to have a certain heft in order to contain the necessary pressure of the carbonated beverage within.
-Ushakova continues, "Environmental stewardship is certainly a trend that requires companies to focus on source reduction, on effective recycling, and reducing carbon footprint emissions in order to help themselves and their customers to meet financial and sustainability goals.
-EU directives obviously push these aspects as they give us specific dates and targets, but the over-riding trend is that consumers want to be more responsible generally."
+Ushakova believes that consumer convenience and functionality is at the heart of intuition, with successful packaging needing to be easy to understand in terms of how to open right from the start, even though new formats can become more intuitive as they're increasingly adopted by the

+"Trends that warrant packaging development to increase brand marketability and deliver consumer value are worth watching," she adds.

+"Studies show that consumers want more sustainable packaging, but they primarily want those environmental decisions to be taken by the brands themselves; recycling rates are not particularly impressive, so consumers clearly want to buy a more responsibly-packaged product.

+"Tethered closures are an excellent example of this - by keeping the closure connected to the bottle, it's far more environmentally responsible."

+Sustainability is a trend that is unlikely to go away, not least as it too is evident across the EU SUP Directive.
+In terms of closures, sustainability is impacted by the 'remain attached' regulation as well as the weight of the closure, although that is more complex as it needs to have a certain heft in order to contain the necessary pressure of the carbonated beverage within.

-In it to win it
+"Environmental stewardship is certainly a trend that requires companies to focus on source reduction, effective recycling and reducing carbon footprint emissions, in order to help themselves, and their customers, to meet financial and sustainability goals," Ushakova continues.

+"EU directives obviously push these aspects as they give us specific dates and targets, but the overriding trend is that consumers want to be more responsible generally."

-Beyond the practicality of closures, both from a performance and a material perspective, comes the creative opportunities that may initially be hard to find.
+Beyond the practicality of closures, both from a performance and a material perspective, come the creative opportunities that may initially be hard to find.
 Yet those tiny details are evident here too, with the interior and exterior surface of the closure an opportunity for direct consumer marketing that has been largely overlooked.

-While 80s and 90s kids may remember with fondness the excitement of finding a raised letter under the lid of their tube of Smarties, today's consumer is rather more sophisticated, with somewhat higher expectations of what consumer engagement entails.
+While '80s and '90s kids may fondly remember the excitement of finding a raised letter under the lid of their tube of Smarties, today's consumer has somewhat higher expectations of what customer engagement involves.